-In the Philippines, military sectors like the Armed Forces of the Philippines and the Coast Guard open their doors for aspiring nurses who wants to give out their potentials and become one their dignified military nurse.
+In the Philippines, military sectors like the Armed Forces of the Philippines and the Coast Guard open their doors for aspiring nurses who want to give out their potentials and become one of their dignified military nurses.

 Armed Forces of the Philippines:http://www.afp.mil.ph/0/joinafp/NC_Join_AFP.php

 OTCN (Office of the Chief Nurse)